 Fiona matches lenders with users looking for two different types of loans: personal loans and student debt refinancing loans.
 Personal loans are offered by most major financial institutions, but some of the firms Fiona partners with specialize only in student loan refinancing.

 Before matching you with personal loan offers, Fiona will ask for some basic information.
 In the menu bar, you’ll enter your credit score range, zip code, reason for borrowing, and the amount you need.

-Fiona uses these four data points to pull loan offers from their partners.
+Fiona uses these four data points to match you with personalized loan offers from their network of top partners.

-Personal loan offers come from online lenders like Prosper, Marcus, Upgrade, SoFi and Lending Point.
+Personal loan offers may come from online lenders like SoFi, Prosper, Marcus, Upgrade, Lending Point and more.
 If your credit score is in the “poor” range (below 620), you’ll likely only receive offers from OneMain Financial or Opp Loans, which may require a security deposit.

 Student Loan Refinancing